hashicorp/terraform-provider-awscc/docs/resources/rds_db_instance.md

   +  For RDS for Db2, MariaDB, MySQL, Oracle, and PostgreSQL - Must be a multiple between .5 and 50 of the storage amount for the DB instance.
   +  For RDS for SQL Server - Must be a multiple between 1 and 50 of the storage amount for the DB instance.
 - `kms_key_id` (String) The ARN of the AWS KMS key that's used to encrypt the DB instance, such as ``arn:aws:kms:us-east-1:012345678910:key/abcd1234-a123-456a-a12b-a123b4cd56ef``.
 If you enable the StorageEncrypted property but don't specify this property, AWS CloudFormation uses the default KMS key.
 If you specify this property, you must set the StorageEncrypted property to true.
- If you specify the ``SourceDBInstanceIdentifier`` property, the value is inherited from the source DB instance if the read replica is created in the same region.
+ If you specify the ``SourceDBInstanceIdentifier`` or ``SourceDbiResourceId`` property, don't specify this property.
+The value is inherited from the source DB instance, and if the DB instance is encrypted, the specified ``KmsKeyId`` property is used.
+However, if the source DB instance is in a different AWS Region, you must specify a KMS key ID.
+ If you specify the ``SourceDBInstanceAutomatedBackupsArn`` property, don't specify this property.
+The value is inherited from the source DB instance automated backup, and if the automated backup is encrypted, the specified ``KmsKeyId`` property is used.
  If you create an encrypted read replica in a different AWS Region, then you must specify a KMS key for the destination AWS Region.
 KMS encryption keys are specific to the region that they're created in, and you can't use encryption keys from one region in another region.
  If you specify the ``DBSnapshotIdentifier`` property, don't specify this property.
 The ``StorageEncrypted`` property value is inherited from the snapshot.
 If the DB instance is encrypted, the specified ``KmsKeyId`` property is also inherited from the snapshot.
  If you specify ``DBSecurityGroups``, AWS CloudFormation ignores this property.
 To specify both a security group and this property, you must use a VPC security group.
 For more information about Amazon RDS and VPC, see [Using Amazon RDS with Amazon VPC](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html) in the *Amazon RDS User Guide*.